Experts & Consultants

 The DFG Review Boards are democratically elected, scientific supervising instances for quality in research promotion.
 As representatives of their respective areas, they check whether experts have decided factually on DFG applications.
 In addition, the Review Boards advise other DFG committees on strategic issues.

-DFG Review Board Business Administration
+DFG Review Board Economics

 Prof. Dr. Katja Schimmelpfeng